Resources on the Incentive-Based Budget Model for Graduate Tuition

 - Incorporate a metric for graduate teaching effort into the Graduate Model

-Simplifying the existing Graduate Model is currently in the Project Scoping phase.
+Simplifying the existing Graduate Model is currently in the Solicit Feedback phase.

 MEIP for all master's programs and incorporation of graduate teaching are currently in the Data Gathering and Analysis phase.